 1953 Dime Value By Variety

-This chart displays the collector values of 1953 Roosevelt dimes across different mint marks and conditions, ranging from circulated grades (Good, Fine, AU) to uncirculated (MS) and proof (PR) specimens.
+This chart shows collector values of 1953 Roosevelt dimes across different mint marks and conditions ā from circulated grades like Good and Fine, all the way up to Mint State (MS) and Proof (PR) specimens.

 1953 Dime Value Chart